Weekly study3 hours

 On this course, you’ll look at the ways the law fails to provide protection for vulnerable migrants.
-You’ll also examine areas where the law is completely absent absence of law in the areas of internally displaced persons and environmentally displaced persons.
+You’ll also examine where the law is completely absent in the areas of internally displaced persons and environmentally displaced persons.

 Examine how international law affects internally displaced persons

 Many states have gone to great lengths to prevent people fleeing from entering their territories.
 This means that migrants can easily get stuck; they can neither leave their own country nor go back to their homes.
 They become internally displaced.

 You’ll examine the so-called right to remain, its consequences, and whether the UN Guiding Principles on Internal Displacement are effective in addressing the problems faced by Internally Displaced Persons.

 Learn about the role law plays in protecting climate migrants

 Climate change and environmental disasters are causing displacement of people all over the world.
 Where climate migrants do manage to cross borders, they will not be granted refugee status because they don’t fit the Refugee Convention’s definition of a refugee.
 You’ll consider whether there is a need for a treaty for climate migrants, or whether law is not the answer.